October is National Cybersecurity Awareness Month

 Easy Pay Online is a fee-free loan payment option for your desktop or mobile device that doesn't require registering for or logging in to Online Banking.
 EasyPay can be used for all of your loans at SESLOC, including Business loans.
 Learn more »

 Most of our forms are now available for you to submit securely online with DocuSign.
 Learn more »

 Contactless payments are secure, quick, and convenient, especially if you’re trying to avoid touching shared screens and keypads.
-Your SESLOC HomeFREE Checking debit card is compatible with Apple Pay, which makes it easy to embrace contactless payments—all while earning rewards points for your purchases.
+Your SESLOC HomeFREE Checking debit card is compatible with Apple Pay, Samsung Pay and Google Pay, which makes it easy to embrace contactless payments—all while earning rewards points for your purchases.
 Learn more »

 Top Tips to #BeCyberSmart